 We all have a part of our mind that feels limited to a one massage only; other people deserve, but not me; one month but not three mentality.
 To step into our true deservingness, we must question that limit and find reasons for our greater deservingness, reinforced by models of those who are manifesting what we desire and demonstrating that the bigger vision is possible and doable.

-Many predictions for 2012 are linked to the Apocalypse.
-While the word has many dark connotations, its literal meaning is “the lifting of the veil,” the drawing aside of the curtain of illusion and the revelation of the greater truth.
 One of the most formidable illusions under which we have suffered is the illusion of unworthiness.
 That illusion is written nowhere in the Book of Deservingness.
 Perhaps we would all do well to take that volume from the shelf, dust it off, and give it a good read.
 You might just find your name in it.

 Book by this author: